Last updated 21st August, 2024

 That said, a survey should cost between £350-£500 and should take a couple of hours at most.

-House survey costs are not static and depend on several factors, including the size, value, and location of the property.
+So how much is a house survey?
+Well, house survey costs are not static but rather depend on several factors, including the size, value, and location of the property.

-For instance, if you live far away from the surveyor, it might add to the cost of house survey.
+For instance, if you live far away from the surveyor, it might increase house survey costs.
 Another factor that has to be taken into consideration is the ease of access to the property.

 Hence, if the house is difficult to access or features challenging terrain, this could add a few quid to your final bill.